PyTorch and JAX Mapping

 Explicit CUDA transfer

 tenferro follows the PyTorch convention that CPU and CUDA tensors do not move between devices implicitly.
-Upload CPU tensors with tenferro::cuda::upload_tensor before CUDA backend operations, and download with tenferro::cuda::download_tensor before inspecting values on the host.
+Upload CPU tensors with tenferro_gpu::upload_tensor before CUDA backend operations, and download with tenferro_gpu::download_tensor before inspecting values on the host.

-CUDA support targets NVIDIA CUDA through the CubeCL backend.
+CUDA support targets NVIDIA CUDA.
 See Devices and GPU for the current coverage and setup commands.

 PyTorch users usually expect every operation to execute immediately.
-JAX users often switch between eager execution and jit. tenferro stays lazy until you call .eval(&mut engine).
+JAX users often switch between eager execution and jit. tenferro’s traced API stays lazy until you lower a TracedTensor graph with GraphCompiler and run the resulting GraphProgram with GraphExecutor.

 Autodiff split

-Eager tenferro matches PyTorch’s scalar-loss loss.backward() workflow with accumulation semantics.
-Traced tenferro is the transform surface for torch.autograd.grad, jax.grad, jax.vjp, jax.jvp, and higher-order compositions such as HVPs.
+Eager tenferro matches PyTorch-style eager forward execution.
+When tensors are tracked, it also matches the scalar loss loss.backward() workflow with accumulation semantics.
+Traced tenferro is the API for torch.autograd.grad, jax.grad, jax.vjp, jax.jvp, and higher-order compositions such as HVPs.

-In tenferro, the backend and reusable execution state live in Engine, not on each tensor.
-That means most user code follows this pattern:
+In tenferro, graph lowering state and backend runtime state are separate.
+That means most traced user code follows this pattern:

 - Create